 Trump has a well-established track record of victory in the face of polls predicting his defeat.
 The majority of polls tracking in favour of Democrats is very reminiscent of the 2016 Presidential election.
 We don’t know if the Democrats can turn the House of Representatives Blue.
 What we can know via polling and market pricing is that the possibility of Congress staying all red is much higher the consensus.
 How different asset classes could respond?

 Split Government: Democrats flipping the House of Representatives could create some uneasiness in the US stock markets.
 On a more general level, a split government lends itself to political instability.
 Political gridlock would be expected to reduce the possibility of any major policy changes.
+This is where opinion may become divided.
+New tax cuts and deregulation would be a positive, new tariffs and an escalation of the trade war with China are a negative.
 We view part of the reason for the recent shake out in the market as investors pricing in of a divided US government.
 Should this be the case, the US stock market reaction could be limited under this scenario.

 Democrats sweeping the board is considered highly unlikely.
 If it were to happen it would take the market completely by surprise and push US stocks lower.
 An all-out Democrat win would increase the chances of the tax reforms being rolled back and impeachment proceedings being started, neither of which are market friendly.

-Republicans retaining control of both houses, especially since it is not considered likely, should be positive for US equities.
-Relief at a resumption of the status quo could see the US stock markets regain some of the heavy losses from October.
-Once the dust has setted, the effect may be more nuanced since further stimulation of the economy under an unimpeded Trump White House could encourage the Fed to steepen their planned path of rate rises.
-Higher expectations for interest rates and higher borrowing costs hinder corporate growth, dampening demand for equities.
+Republicans retaining control of both houses, although unlikely, could be positive for US equities.
+Optimism over further tax cuts and deregulation could see the US stock markets regain some of their heavy losses from October.
+That said, further stimulation of the economy could encourage the Fed to steepen their planned path of rate rises.
+Higher expectations for interest rates and higher borrowing costs can hinder corporate growth, dampening demand for equities.
 In an all-out Republican win, the markets will keep a close eye on the Fed’s next steps.The Dollar

 Split Government: Should the Democrats flip the House of Representatives; a split government should be considered dollar negative.
 We think it best to view the election through the prism of bond yields.
 Higher spending and the trade war are expected to be inflationary and have pushed up yields under Trump and a Republican Congress.
 Higher yields have been the biggest worry for US equity investors this year.
 The other consideration under a split government, is the prospect of a complete government shutdown as we saw in 2011 and 2013.
 If the Democrats use the threat of a government shutdown as a tool for negotiations, then we could see demand for the dollar pick up thanks to its safe haven status.